Applied-Machine-Learning-2022/AWS-DeepRacer-jcar-uark/README.md

 ## Elements of Reward Function
 ### Summary
 The following code block shows the first few lines for the reward function.
 Here, we give a brief summary of the reward function's incentives and penalties.
 We also read the input parameters to memory in order to use them throughout the rest of the function.
+After we read in the parameters, we create three variables that hold values that we will later use to incentivize staying near center line of the track.
+We created thresholds and initialized the reward value in the final part of this code block.
 ```python
   '''
   Reward function that incentivizes more progress at a fast pace,